-One of the unique aspects of the WPU Percussion program is that there are four faculty members.
 Payton MacDonald directs the program (as well as teaches world music, new music, and improvisation).
-Peter Jarvis directs the New Music Series and also teaches percussion lessons and conducts.
 John Ferrari and Gary Van Dyke teach percussion lessons and also conduct ensembles and classes.
-All four faculty members have toured the world and made many recordings and are highly-regarded professionals.
+All three faculty members have toured the world and made many recordings and are highly-regarded professionals.
 Students have the opportunity to work with all four faculty members, thus expanding their range of knowledge.
 Please read their professional biographies below to learn more about their experience.

 Payton MacDonald, Area Coordinator